Valérien Ismaël: Crystal Palace

 Ismaël was signed by Crystal Palace for £2.75 million from Strasbourg in January 1998, making him the most expensive player in the club's history.
-Despite this, he only played 13 games for the London club and was only there for ten months from January to October 1998, before moving back to his native France to sign for Lens in October 1998.
+However, he only played 13 games for the London club, before moving back to his native France to sign for Lens in October 1998.

 Lens

-Ismaël's time at Lens saw him regain his form after his brief and expensive spell in England.
+Ismaël's time at Lens saw him regain his form after his brief spell in England.
 He played 83 times, scoring five goals.
-He also had a short loan spell at his old club Strasbourg during the 2000–01 Division 1 season but could not help them avoid relegation.
-He did however play for Strasbourg in the 2001 Coupe de France Final, in which they beat Amiens on penalties.
-He returned to Lens for the 2001–02 Division 1 season where he was in particularly good form, playing 33 times and scoring on four occasions.
-However, he was sold back to Strasbourg for the following season following their promotion back to the top tier.
+He also had a short loan spell at his former club Strasbourg during the 2000–01 Division 1 season.
+The club were relegated that season, but Ismaël played in the 2001 Coupe de France Final, in which Strasbourg defeated Amiens on penalties.
+He returned to Lens for the 2001–02 Division 1 season where he played 33 times and scored four goals.
+He was sold back to Strasbourg for the following season following their promotion back to the top tier.

 Back to Strasbourg

-On moving back to his former club for a third spell, Ismaël was appointed captain.
-He led the club to a respectable 13th position and attracted interest from Europe because of his composed performances in defence.
-In his last spell at Strasbourg he made 26 appearances and scored twice.
-He appeared for his home club a total of 167 times in all competitions and netted seven goals.
+On moving back to his former club for a third spell, Ismaël was appointed captain and led the club to 13th position.
+In his last spell at Strasbourg, he made 26 appearances and scored twice.
+He appeared for his home club a total of 167 times in all competitions and scored seven goals.